1996 California Proposition 218: Stormwater Drainage Fees and Charges

-One of the most significant issues under the Proposition 218 election requirement for property-related fees and charges is whether stormwater drainage fees and charges are exempt from the election requirement as either a fee for "water" or "sewer" service.
+An important issue under the Proposition 218 election requirement for property-related fees and charges is whether stormwater drainage fees and charges are exempt from the election requirement as either a fee for "water" or "sewer" service.

 Many local agencies use existing revenues from their general fund to help finance stormwater programs.
 Some local agencies also use existing revenues from stormwater fees and charges imposed without voter approval before Proposition 218 became law when an election was not legally required at that time.
-However, legal issues arise under Proposition 218 when local agencies seek to raise revenues in the form of a new or increased stormwater fee or charge without voter approval.
+However, legal issues arise under Proposition 218 when local agencies want to raise revenues in the form of a new or increased stormwater fee or charge without an election.

 In 2002, a California appellate court in Howard Jarvis Taxpayers Association v.
 City of Salinas, 98 Cal.
 App.
-4th 1351 (June 2002) unanimously held that a stormwater drainage fee imposed on developed parcels of land was a "property-related" fee subject to Proposition 218, including the voter approval requirement thereunder.
+4th 1351 (June 2002) unanimously held that a stormwater drainage fee imposed on developed parcels of land was a "property-related" fee subject to Proposition 218, including the election requirement thereunder.

-Prior to the Salinas decision, the California Attorney General previously issued a formal written opinion in 1998 and concluded not only that storm drainage fees are "property-related" fees subject to Proposition 218, but also that the election exemptions for "sewer" and "water" services do not apply.
-Thus, the California Attorney General reached the same conclusions concerning stormwater drainage fees under Proposition 218 as the appellate court did in the Salinas case which was decided some four years later.
+Prior to the Salinas decision, the California Attorney General issued a written opinion in 1998 concluding that not only storm drainage fees are "property-related" fees subject to Proposition 218, but also that the election exemptions for "sewer" and "water" services do not apply.

-Concerning the issue whether the sewer or water service election exemptions applied, the City of Salinas argued that the court should rely on the commonly accepted meaning of "sewer," noting the broad dictionary definition of this word.
+Concerning the issue whether the sewer or water service election exemptions applied to stormwater drainage fees, the city of Salinas argued that the court should rely on the commonly accepted meaning of "sewer," noting the broad dictionary definition of this term.
 The city also pointed to several code sections that described storm drains as a type of sewer.
-Yet, even an analysis of Proposition 218 in a League of California Cities publication before the November 1996 election made a distinction between storm drainage and sewer systems (and also water systems) in stating: "But, it appears that all fees and charges for water, sanitation, storm drainage, or sewer are included within the scope of the measure."
-This analysis was available to the public before the Proposition 218 election, and it came from an organization, the League of California Cities, that opposed Proposition 218.
+However, an analysis of Proposition 218 in a League of California Cities publication before the November 1996 election made a distinction between storm drainage and sewer systems (and also water systems) in stating: "But, it appears that all fees and charges for water, sanitation, storm drainage, or sewer are included within the scope of the measure."
+This analysis was available to the public before the Proposition 218 election, and it came from an organization (the League of California Cities) that opposed Proposition 218.

 The Howard Jarvis Taxpayers Association argued that the court should look beyond mere dictionary definitions of "sewer" to examine the legal meaning of the term in the specific context of how that term is used in Proposition 218.
-The Association also observed that numerous California statutes differentiated between storm drainage and sewerage systems, including a specific statute that legally authorizes many local governments to levy fees and charges for storm drainage or sewerage systems.
+The Association also argued that numerous California statutes differentiated between storm drainage and sewerage systems, including a specific statute that legally authorizes many local governments to levy fees and charges for storm drainage or sewerage systems.